DrEmpiricism/Optimize-Offline/README.md

 ### About Registry Optimizations ###

-The -Registry switch applies an array of entries and values to the image registry hives designed to further enhance both the security of the default image as well as its usability and aesthetics.
+The Registry parameter applies an array of entries and values to the image registry hives designed to further enhance both the security of the default image as well as its usability and aesthetics.
 The module only applies those registry entries and values applicable to the image build being optimized and bypasses those that are unsupported.
 Conversely, Optimize-Offline will apply additional entries and values to accommodate any application removal or integration.
 Optimize-Offline does not apply any Group Policy entries that are not available in the specific image by default, as this would just add unnecessary bloat to the registry itself with zero functionality.

 A short list of some of the optimizations include: